 The subject of bullying is addressed at regular intervals in PHSE/R(S)E, throughout the school curriculum, and in liturgies and assemblies.
+The school Takes part in Odd Socks Day and the annual Antibullying campaign each year.
+Ten:Ten Life to the Full, a programme used in school, also tackles the subject of bullying.

-Racist Incidents
+11. Racist Incidents